 Watch your garlic so that it does not burn.
 You want the garlic and onion to become translucent and release their aroma.

-Add the frozen or fresh green beans and lemon zest.
+Add the frozen or fresh green beans, and lemon zest.

 Once you see that your beans are cooked through, turn off the heat and squeeze some lemon juice on them.
+Correct the taste for salt and pepper if necessary.

 Add the chopped almonds.